 Confession time- with my crazy life right now, I have become a lazy gifter.
 Which is sad because I love receiving good gifts!
 I’m the girl 5 minutes before I have to leave the house pulling an old gift card out of my wallet and putting it in a card I happen to have in my closet.
 So I’ve become the worst (well, I guess that no gift would be worst, but you know).
-This year I decided to take the time and actually give a good Mother’s Day gift to my mom and my mother in law.
-I’ve included some ideas for you and some prompts so you can figure out what your mom will love and be the best gift giver ever!
+This year I decided to take the time and actually give good gifts.
+I’ve included some ideas for you and some prompts so you can figure out what your family and friends will love and be the best gift giver ever!

 What makes a good gift?

 Here are the characteristics of what I consider a good gift: